Generation Investment Management

 Summary

 Generation considers principal adverse impacts (“PAIs”) of its investment decisions on sustainability factors.
-The present statement is the consolidated statement on PAIs on sustainability factors of Generation Investment Management LLP (LEI 549300V6XJXIT0VLHA91) and Just Climate LLP (LEI 549300KL50610ARGU094) and covers the reference period from 01 January 2023 to 31 December 2023.
+The present statement is the consolidated statement on PAIs on sustainability factors of Generation Investment Management LLP and Just Climate LLP and covers the reference period from 01 January 2024 to 31 December 2024.

 The information provided in this statement relates to the funds that Generation acts as investment manager or Alternative Investment Fund Manager (“AIFM”) that report on PAIs in relation to their investments, as further detailed in Generation’s Article 10 SFDR Disclosures.
-With respect to public equity funds managed by Generation, PAI data was largely sourced from third-party providers.
-Data directly sourced from portfolio companies has been used in cases where material inaccuracies in third-party data were identified.
+With respect to public equity funds managed by Generation, PAI data was sourced from a third-party provider.
 With respect to private equity funds for which Generation acts as investment manager or AIFM, all PAI data was received directly from portfolio companies.
 Where there was incomplete PAI data or inconsistencies in third party data sources or incomplete data received directly from portfolio companies, Generation sought to take reasonable steps to estimate the PAI metric based on its understanding of the portfolio companies’ operations and/or the drivers of PAI indicators, where making reasonable estimates was possible.
-Specific explanations of the calculation methodology for the PAI indicators are outlined in the Statement on Principal Adverse Impacts of Investment Decisions on Sustainability Factors.
+Specific explanations of the calculation methodology for the PAI indicators are outlined in the ‘Description of the principal adverse impacts of investment decisions on sustainability factors’ table below.
 Refer to the section ‘Sources of PAI Indicator Data’ for the proportion (weighted by market value) of data that came from direct and indirect sources.

 In reviewing relevant PAI indicators for portfolio companies, Generation has implemented benchmarking in both public and private strategies to understand relative performance.
 The benchmarking not only allows us to further focus engagement efforts, but also gives a more structured analysis to present back to portfolio companies, when relevant.
 Generation has deployed various engagement initiatives across strategies, ranging from promoting Science Based Target setting across all portfolio companies to directly supporting appointments of diverse board Directors for our private markets investments.
-Further details on actions taken are outlined in the Statement on Principal Adverse Impacts of Investment Decisions on Sustainability Factors.
+Further details on actions taken are outlined in the ‘Description of the principal adverse impacts of investment decisions on sustainability factors’ table below.

-As this is the second reference period of the PAI statement, it provides a comparison of PAI information to the previous (which was also the first) reference period.
+As this is the third reference period, this statement provides a comparison of PAI information to the previous (second) reference period.
 Given Generation’s strategies continue to invest and divest over the period, the change in values reflect changes in data coverage and company-specific performance, as well as portfolio composition.
 Generation will continue to monitor the PAI performance during the next reference period and review its overall PAI data coverage, sources and methodology as overall data standards and availability continue to develop and improve.
-Further, as this is the second reference period, regulatory guidance and developed market practice to assist in the interpretation of various PAI metrics used in this report remains limited.
+Further, although this is the third reference period, regulatory guidance and developed market practice to assist in the interpretation of various PAI metrics used in this report remains limited.
 As a result, financial market participants are required to interpret how they apply certain PAI metrics.
-For this PAI report we refer you to the explanations of the calculation methodology in the table outlined in the Statement on Principal Adverse Impacts of Investment Decisions on Sustainability Factors and would highlight:
+For this PAI report we refer you to the explanations of the calculation methodology in the table below and would highlight:

 - PAI 4: Exposure to companies active in the fossil fuel sector